MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/02-ai-services-security.md

     pip install azure-keyvault-secrets==4.8.0
     ```

-3. View the contents of the **keyvault-client** folder, and note that it contains a file for configuration settings:
+3. Run the `ls` command to view the contents of the **keyvault-client** folder, and note that it contains a file for configuration settings:
     - **C#**: appsettings.json
     - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the following settings:
+    Open the configuration file by running `code appsettings.json` or `code .env` and update the configuration values it contains to reflect the following settings:

     - The **endpoint** for your Azure AI Services resource
     - The name of your **Azure Key Vault** resource